-4.84 There must be segregation of clean and dirty linen.
-Dirty linen should be temporarily held in the disposal room (see paragraph 4.70).
-4.85 There should be sufficient space within the clean linen store for the storage of towels, pillows, blankets etc and access for linen trolleys to be loaded/unloaded.
+- 4.86 There must be segregation of clean and dirty linen.
+Dirty linen should be temporarily held in the disposal room (see above). - 4.87 There should be sufficient space within the clean linen store for the storage of towels, pillows, blankets etc and access for linen trolleys to be loaded/unloaded.

-4.86 A back-up store specifically for sterile supplies, such as bulk dressing packs, syringes and needles, will be required to supplement supplies held in the clean utility room and working supplies held in individual spaces within the department.
+4.88 A back-up store specifically for sterile supplies, such as bulk dressing packs, syringes and needles, will be required to supplement supplies held in the clean utility room and working supplies held in individual spaces within the department.

-- 4.87 Space and facilities must be sufficient for parking and manoeuvring cleaning machines and a cleaners' trolley, cleansing of cleaning equipment, and disposal of fluids and used cleaning materials.
+- 4.89 Space and facilities must be sufficient for parking and manoeuvring cleaning machines and a cleaners' trolley, cleansing of cleaning equipment, and disposal of fluids and used cleaning materials.
 Hand-washing facilities are also required.
-Shelving and vertical storage should not encroach on the working space or restrict access to the cleaners' sink. - 4.88 Depending on the adjacency of the renal ward or hospital cleaning facilities, this would be essential complementary accommodation.
+Shelving and vertical storage should not encroach on the working space or restrict access to the cleaners' sink. - 4.90 Depending on the adjacency of the renal ward or hospital cleaning facilities, this would be essential complementary accommodation.
 The choice as to which area of the main renal unit houses this facility should be subject to consultation and local policy, and the conclusion included in the written design brief.